Posted on 27 February 2018

 Made for winter.
 Rides well in snow too!

 There are many models.
 The Family tends to be the most popular since it can handle a small family of two kids plus groceries while the new 4.0 model can take four kids plus groceries.
-Then there is the Dog model that turns the front panel into a fold-down ramp so a Dog can walk inside and out easily.
+Then there is the Dog model that turns the front panel into a fold-down ramp so a dog can walk inside and out easily.
 The Low is an exciting model for those looking for an adult-trike but don't want the rear wheels in the back (since they always seem to fall into potholes or run into stuff).
-The Rehab is built for handicapped children and young adults and was built around the truly amazing Panda seat from Danish company R82.
-The Flex is designed to carry a person in a wheelchair and uses an on/off ramp that's remarkably simple to use.
+The Rehab is built for children and young adults with mobility challenges and was built around the truly amazing Panda seat from Danish company R82.
+The Flex is designed to carry a wheelchair user and their chair on the front platform and features a piston-operated ramp that's remarkably simple to use.
 And finally, there's the Poster Bike, used for high-impact brand activations.